Harrison Township, Scioto County, Ohio: Geography

-No municipalities are located in Harrison Township, although the unincorporated community of Minford lies along the border with Madison Township.
+No municipalities are located in Harrison Township, although the census-designated place of Minford lies along the border with Madison Township.

 Name and history

 Named in honor of General William Henry Harrison, it is one of nineteen Harrison Townships statewide.

 Harrison Township was established March 6, 1832.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.